If you’re writing for the ebook market, the ability to write short is a definite advantage:

 I’m still not sure how one teensy-weensy secondary character, who had exactly three passages of dialogue in the entire story, added the equivalent of a NOVELLA to my manuscript (120 pages).
 Texas Lover was a whopping 550 pages when I submitted it to my editor (150 pages over target.)
 I promptly received a lecture from Bantam about paper costs and contract stipulations.
 (But in the end, the editorial committee didn’t cut any of the overage.
 Bwa-ha-ha!
 SCORE!)

-Now a sane writer (translation: organized and methodical,) who recognizes her over-writing addiction, would have cogitated for a while BEFORE starting Chapter One of her novella.
+Now a sane writer (translation: organized and methodical,) who recognizes her over-writing addiction, would have cogitated for a while BEFORE she decided how to start Chapter One of her Romance novella.
 She would have written a chapter-by-chapter summary.
 Or an outline.
 Maybe even a synopsis.

 Yeah.
 Right.
 Like I want to sit down and write the story BEFORE I write the story.
 How boring is THAT to the creative mind?